Troy Public High School

-Troy Public High School, also known as Troy Area Senior High School and Troy High School, is an historic, American high school building that is located in Troy, Bradford County, Pennsylvania.
+Troy Public High School, also known as Troy Area Senior High School and Troy High School, is an historic high school building in Troy, Bradford County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2002.

 History and architectural features

 This historic structure is a two-and-one-half-story, Colonial Revival-style building that is roughly "E-shaped and measures 435 feet wide and 165 feet deep.
 It has red brick exterior walls and the front facade features a central pilastered block of nine bays, with ten Doric order pilasters.
 The building is topped by an octagonal cupola.

 The original building was built between 1923 and 1924, and was then enlarged incrementally with wings on each end in 1936 and 1939, and, in 1954, with an enlarged gymnasium/library and new auditorium.

-It was added to the National Register of Historic Places in 2002.